- Home

 What is it?

 The term reiki is a Japanese word meaning universal life energy.
-It is a gentle hands-on therapy based on the belief that therapists can channel healing energy into another person to promote health.
+It is a gentle hands-on therapy that is based on the belief that therapists can channel healing energy into another person to promote health.

 Why use it